Follow this advice for quiting your addiction to unhealthy foods

 you don't have junk food in the house or office, you can't reach for it.

-Schedule a monthly clean-up in your home to remove any junk food that may have sneaked
+Schedule a monthly clean-up to remove any unhealthy food that may have sneaked

 in.
 Avoid buying candies, chips, cookies, and other processed packaged foods at